nuwave/lighthouse/docs/master/api-reference/directives.md

   args: [String!]

   """
-  Namespace and method to be resolved.
+  Function to be resolved.
+  Specify a fully qualified class name (FQCN) and method.
   """
   resolver: String
 ) on FIELD_DEFINITION